zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 ## TODO
 * Pythonically add up totals of a column.
 Then output dictionary of {eBay: $TotalSales, Amazon: $X} to log file for easy (no gsheet/xlsx) reference
+* Add sys.argv[1] input to specify SKU prefix that gets parsed
+  * Not needed but would remove personalized, hardcoded 'LUM' SKU prefix.
+  * Incorporate tarps when finalizing Nov.
-* Add shipstation/shipping cost feature.
+* **Add shipstation/shipping cost feature.**
-  * Match order number, append shipping cost index to EOL of output csv.
+  * Match order number, append shipping cost index to index's row.
+  * Purpose of this repo is based on 'whim' of bosses.
+This feature would add usefulness to more people.
 * Port to ruby because it would be simple enough to do and Ocra is better than Py2Exe/Pyinstaller.